Datnia/duo-studio/content/journal/custom-web-development/custom-web-development.md

 <h3 id="grow">Grow with your business</h3>

 As your business grows, so should your website - and it should be easy to do so.
 Custom web development teams build websites with future scalability in mind, considering how components will be added over time.
-Here are things to consider when sizing-up:
+Consider these when sizing-up:

 1. **Architecture** - Custom developers pay attention to creating a scalable architecture that can accommodate growing traffic and increasing user demands.
 They'll also optimize the infrastructure to handle heavier loads efficiently.
 2. **Flexible code-base** - As you need new features, blog content or sections, a custom built website is written in organized code making easier to add functionalities without disrupting the entire website.